Visualizing Hyperbolic Honeycombs: Two dimensions

 \subsection{Duality}

-As is well-known, the regular polyhedra relate to each other by duality: if we plot a vertex at the center of each face of a cube, and connect these new vertices by edges that cross the edges of the cube, then we get an octahedron.
+As is well-known, the regular polyhedra relate to each other by duality.
+For example, given a cube (which we think of as the spherical $\{4,3\}$ tiling in Figure \ref{Fig:43}), we can construct the dual as follows.
+We plot a new vertex at the center of each face of the cube.
+Whenever two of these vertices are separated by an edge of the cube, we connect them by a new edge.
+These new vertices and edges give the dual octahedron (thought of as the spherical $\{3,4\}$ tiling in Figure \ref{Fig:34} -- note that one of the vertices is mapped to infinity under stereographic projection).
 If we start with an octahedron and perform the same operations, we get back the cube.
 Similarly the dodecahedron and icosahedron are duals of each other, and the tetrahedron is self-dual.
 In terms of the Schl\"afli symbols, we get the dual of a polyhedron by reversing its Schl\"afli symbol.
 This relation extends from polyhedra (tilings of the sphere) to tilings of the euclidean plane ($\{3,6\}$ is dual to $\{6,3\}$ and $\{4,4\}$ is self-dual) and tilings of the hyperbolic plane.

-There is more than one way to draw a tiling of hyperbolic space -- in particular Figure \ref{Fig:45} shows a \emph{cell-centered} picture of the $\{4,5\}$ tiling, and Figure \ref{Fig:54} shows a \emph{vertex-centered} picture of the $\{5,4\}$ tiling, so called because a cell (respectively, vertex) of the $\{4,5\}$ (respectively, $\{5,4\}$) tiling is at the center of the Poincar\'e disk.
+For both spherical and hyperbolic spaces, in projecting to the euclidean plane of the page, we make a choice.
+In particular Figures \ref{Fig:43} and \ref{Fig:45} show \emph{tile-centered} pictures of the $\{4,3\}$ and $\{4,5\}$ tilings, while Figures \ref{Fig:34} and \ref{Fig:54} show \emph{vertex-centered} pictures of the $\{3,4\}$ and $\{5,4\}$ tilings, so called because a tile (respectively, vertex) of the tiling is at the center of the stereographic projection or Poincar\'e disk model on the page.